Prostate Cancer Screening (PDQ®): Screening - Patient Information [NCI] - Questions or Comments About This Summary

 Screening is looking for cancer before a person has any symptoms.
 This can help find cancer at an early stage.
 When abnormal tissue or cancer is found early,it may be easier to treat.
 By the time symptoms appear,cancer may have begun to spread.
 Scientists are trying to better understand which people are more likely to get certain types of cancer.
 They also study the things we do and the ...

-Prostate Cancer Prevention (PDQ®): Prevention - Health Professional Information [NCI] - Questions or Comments About This Summary
+Prostate Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - About This PDQ Summary

 About PDQPhysician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government's center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.Purpose of This SummaryThis PDQ cancer information summary has current

 Genetics of Prostate Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Changes to This Summary (08 / 15 / 2013)